-If I needed to use citric acid, I would go with either a certified organic, or at the least a nonGMO verified, non-corn or sugar beet derived option.
+If I needed to use citric acid, I would go with either a certified organic or at the least a nonGMO verified, non-corn or sugar beet derived option.

 This brand from Pure Organics is a good example.

-If you eat a real foods diet, your exposure to industrially produced citric acid should already be fairly low.
+If you eat a real food diet, your exposure to industrially produced citric acid should already be fairly low.
 If so, for the most part, unless you know you have a sensitivity to it, I wouldn’t sweat small occasional exposure.

 For non-food products, such as cleaners and cosmetics, there are some concerns that citric acid is an irritant, especially to the respiratory system.
 So for those with asthma or similar issues, it may also be best to avoid products that contain it.